 Company & Consolidated

-2014 20 \$'000 \$'0
+2015 2014 \$'000 \$'000

 Revenue

-Reinsurance recoveries 1,375 2,935
+Reinsurance recoveries 62 1,375

 Expenses

-Interest on collateral 254 -
+Interest on collateral 196 254

-Purchase of reinsurance (net of commissions) - 7,219

-IT expenses recharges 110 91
+IT expenses recharges 122 110

-Other expenses recharges 42 32
+Other expenses recharges 25 42

 The above transactions were made on commercial terms and conditions and at market rates.
+There were no transactions other than dividends paid between Ansvar and the immediate parent during the financial year.